PrimeFord/loop2step8/README.md

 # loop2step8
-*An implementation of Baak Cards with HTML/CSS*
+*An implementation of Bank Cards with HTML/CSS*

 ## Getting Started
 Clone or download this repository and run with a local server of open `index.html` with your favorite browser